jboss-developer/jboss-eap-quickstarts/websocket-hello/README.md

 Level: Beginner
 Technologies: WebSocket, CDI, JSF
 Summary: The `websocket-hello` quickstart demonstrates how to create a simple WebSocket application.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts>

 What is it?
 -----------

-The `websocket-hello` quickstart demonstrates how to create a simple WebSocket-enabled application.
+The `websocket-hello` quickstart demonstrates how to create a simple WebSocket-enabled application in Red Hat JBoss Enterprise Application Platform.
 It consists of the following:

 * A JavaScript enabled WebSocket HTML client.
 * A WebSocket server endpoint that uses annotations to interact with the WebSocket events.